Kneckter/DiscordRoleBot/README.md

               Current supporting PayPal webhooks.
 You should leave the server address set to the local address and proxy pass to it from a reverse proxy.
               The client_ID and client_secret come from the PayPal Dev portal for the app.
               The merchant_id comes from PayPal and is used to ensure funds went to you and not someone else.
+			  The forcePaymentStatus option is used if your account is still under review and your payments are all going into pending status.
 "db" - These settings are required and specify the DB server's settings.
 "mainChannelID" - This is a string for the channel the bot will use to post all of its messages to.
 Right click the Discord channel to copy its ID.
 "clearAtMidnight" - This is an array of strings for the channel the bot will clear messages from at midnight local time.